WFTDA Competition and Rankings

 Here is a video that explains the new competitive system and rankings.

 The WFTDA posts rankings and seedings at the start of each month.
-While we work on updating the rankings calculator and web site, rankings will be posted in PDF format at community.wftda.org/rankings.
+Rankings and sanctioned game stats can be found at https://stats.wftda.com.

 The WFTDA Charter Roster Policy has been updated to reflect important changes to allow for more people to play more roller derby.